Author

 Political violence in the US

-I examine the number of people prosecuted and number of deaths from violent crimes in the United States.
-Not all violent crimes, just violent crimes that have an ideological motivation and guilty verdict.
+I examine the number of people prosecuted for and number of deaths from violent crimes in the United States.
+I exclude violent crimes that do not have an ideological motivation and guilty verdict.
 I use data1 from The Prosecution Project Dataset (Loadenthal et al. 2023).
-In this data, each row is a defendant in a case.
+This data covers 1990 to present, though the most recent events are still being processed and may not appear in the data.
+In this data, each row represents a defendant in a case.

 After Charlie Kirk was assassinated in September, the US president, Donald Trump, and Elon Musk said the left is the real problem (Suter 2025; Hutzler and Stoddart 2025).
 They struggle with numbers, so this report looks at reliable numbers.
 The left, right, and others commit violence.
 However, the lopsided swell of violence from the right is obvious for any observer interested in knowledge more than inflammatory politics.